-- 83. Growers can elect to pay the Annual Fee and the Rent on an annual basis (the Annual Investment Option) or defer payment of these amounts (the Annual Deferred Investment Option).
-Annual Fees and Rent are payable from Year 1 (the year after the Establishment Period ends) until Year 14.
-If the Harvest is deferred, no additional Annual Fees or Rent will be payable. - 84.
-For those Growers who have elected to pay under the Annual Investment Option, the amount of the Annual Fee is \$375 per Sandalwood Lot and the Rent is \$125 per Sandalwood Lot.
-These amounts, increased by a fixed 3% per annum, are payable on or before 14 January in each financial year, following the year in which the Establishment Period ends (clause 19.3(b) of the LMA and item 9.3 of the Schedule to the LMA). - 85.
-Alternatively, for those Growers who have elected to defer these fees under the Annual Deferred Investment Option, the Responsible Entity is entitled to a percentage of the Gross Proceeds of Sale for each financial year as per the table below (clause 19.3(c) of the LMA and item 9.4 of the Schedule to the LMA):
+- 82. Growers can elect to pay the Annual Fee and the Rent on an annual basis (the Annual Investment Option) or defer payment of these amounts (the Annual Deferred Investment Option).
+Annual Fees and Rent are payable from Year 1 (the calendar year after the Establishment Period ends that is, 2018) until Year 14.
+If the Harvest is deferred, no additional Annual Fees or Rent will be payable. - 83.
+For those Growers who have elected to pay under the Annual Investment Option, the amount of the Annual Fee is \$395 per Sandalwood Lot and the Rent is \$132 per Sandalwood Lot, increasing by a fixed 3% per annum.
+The invoice for the Annual Fee will issue on 1 January and the invoice for the Annual Rent on 14 January of each year following the end of the Establishment Period.
+Payment is to be made within 14 days of invoicing. (clause 19.3(b) of the LMA and item 9.3 of the Schedule to the LMA). - 84.
+Growers pay the Establishment Fee with the Application (and acquire an interest in 80% of the Gross Proceeds of Sale less any applicable deductions), followed by electing to pay the ongoing Annual Fee and Rent on an annual basis.
+For each year that the Grower elects to pay the Annual Fee and Rent, the Grower will acquire an additional percentage interest in the Gross Proceeds of Sale for each financial year as per the table below (clause 19.3(c) of the LMA and item 9.4 of the Schedule to the LMA):